JRS UK supports destitute asylum seekers across Greater London, and people in immigration detention at Heathrow.

 For more information, or to register with JRS UK, please contact us on 020 7488 7310

-If would like some support and someone to talk to you can call us on 020 7488 7319.
-Our services are free, confidential and open to everyone at Harmondsworth and Colnbrook.
-If we cannot take your call, leave a message with your name and phone number and we will call you back as soon as we can.
+If you would like some support and someone to talk to you can call us on 07762 387096.
+If we cannot take your call, please leave a message or send us an SMS with your name, phone number and the language you speak, and we will call you back as soon as we can.

 Other places who may be able to offer you support